gpauloski/BERT-PyTorch/README.md

 Training logs are written to `$OUTPUT_DIR/log.txt`, and TensorBoard can be used for monitoring with `tensorboard --logdir=$OUTPUT_DIR`.

 #### Automatic Multi-Node Training
-Example scripts for running pretraining on SLURM or Cobalt clusters are provided in `scripts/run_pretraining.{cobalt,slurm}`.
+Example scripts for running pretraining on SLURM or Cobalt clusters are provided in `scripts/run_pretraining.{sbatch,cobalt}`.
 The scripts will automatically infer the distributed training configuration from the nodelist and launch the PyTorch distributed processes.
+The paths and environment setups are examples so you will need to update the scripts for your specific needs.

 ## ThetaGPU Quickstart